What metrics does Edvenity's recruiting analytics track?

 Recruiting Workflow / Recruiting Use Case

-Track pipeline health, time-to-hire, source quality, and screening outcomes with recruiting analytics built into the applicant tracking workflow.
+Track pipeline health, time-to-hire, and source quality with analytics built into your ATS.

 Recruiters and hiring managers who want visibility into pipeline health, time-to-hire, and screening outcomes without exporting data to a separate reporting tool.